 Died: 1897, Vienna, Austria

 “It is not hard to compose, but it is wonderfully hard to let the superfluous notes fall under the table.”

-Brahms was a fascinating man.
-As a boy, he loved to play with toy soldiers, read scripture, and study music.
-He was a natural at the keyboard who started playing in public as a teenager in Hamburg’s waterfront pubs, surrounded by prostitutes and dancing girls.
-His music combines the serious and the playful, the intellectual and the earthy in a way that reminded many of Brahms’ contemporaries of Beethoven.
-There is a mastery apparent in everything Brahms composed, from his charming piano miniatures to his Olympian symphonies.
+As a boy, Brahms loved to play with toy soldiers, read scripture, and study music.
+He started playing in public as a teenager in Hamburg’s waterfront pubs.
+His music combines the serious and the playful, the intellectual and the earthy in a way that reminded many of his contemporaries of Beethoven.

 A German Requiem (1865-1868)Monteverdi Choir, John Eliot Gardiner(Philips)

 Clarinet Quintet, Op.
 115 (1891)Paul Meyer; Renaud Capuçon,Gautier Capuçon, et al.(Warner Classics)